A Convex Obstacle Avoidance Formulation: Experimental Simulations

-Additional constraints are included so that the vehicle remains within a defined safety envelope: tire slip angles must stay below the sliding threshold, $|\alpha| \leq \alpha_{\mathrm{sl}}$ \eqref{sim1_con:d} \& \eqref{sim1_con:e}, for both front and rear tires.
-This ensures the no-slip condition at the contact patch and prevents drift.
-Simulations are performed using both linear and nonlinear EOM from section~\ref{Dynamics} to assess their comparative influence.

-The objective function of \eqref{sim1_obj} consists of the $L_1$ norm of the path error, $e=Y$, and the RCOA penalty function of \eqref{penfunc}.
-The obstacle avoidance constraints of \eqref{sim1_con:f} through \eqref{sim1_con:l} represent the constraints of \eqref{FinalObs} applied to three obstacles defined by the vertices of Table \ref{tbl:obsvert}.
-The directional choice of avoidance, whether the vehicle navigates above or below a given obstacle, is encoded by the constraint sets \eqref{sim1_con:j} through \eqref{sim1_con:l}.
-As previously stated, the direction can be decided by the minimum of the two independent optimization problems that can be solved in parallel.
-Here, for simplicity, it is assumed the most obvious reaction was selected out of all possible subproblems.
+The objective function of \eqref{sim1_obj} consists of the $L_1$ norm of the path error, which simplifies to $e=Y$, and the RCOA penalty function of \eqref{penfunc}.
+The OA constraints of \eqref{sim1_con:f} through \eqref{sim1_con:l} represent the constraints of \eqref{FinalObs} applied to three obstacles defined by the vertices of Table \ref{tbl:obsvert}.
+The NLP OCP parameters $(w_i,M_i)$ utilized are provided in Table~\ref{tbl:NLP OCP Para}.
+The avoidance direction (above or below) is determined by the minimum of independent subproblems; here, the most intuitive reaction for minimum deviation from the reference is selected for simplicity.

-To change the obstacle avoidance formulation, constraints \eqref{sim1_con:f}-\eqref{sim1_con:l} are replaced by those in \eqref{sim1_MIPobscon} or \eqref{sim1_Ellipobscon}, which correspond to Mixed-Integer Obstacle Avoidance (MIOA) and Elliptical Obstacle Avoidance (EOA) formulations, respectively.